dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

    re-run the migration in case there's an error.
 There isn't a straight-forward way to `CREATE IF NOT EXIST` on a primary key; but you can do that easily with an index.
-1. Pull batches of IDs from the temporary table.
-Do this inside a database transaction and lock those records for updates.
-Each batch should be read and update within milliseconds, so this should have little consequence on concurrent reads and writes.
+1. Use keyset pagination to pull batches of IDs from the temporary table.
+Do this inside a database transaction and lock records for updates.
+Each batch should read and update within milliseconds, so this should have little consequence on concurrent reads and writes.
 1. For each batch of records, determine the mutations of the data that need to occur.
 This can happen for each record.
 1. Upsert those changes to the real table.
 This insert will include the ID of